Written by Jeangerard Hughes (Former member of Tozando, Naginata 5-dan)

 It is also possible to make shorter naginata for small kids.
 In Japan children usually start around in Elementary School (6/7 years old), but have been assistant in a class where Kindergarten kids came to practice (and there is nothing cuter in the world!).

 Likewise, kata7 naginata are traditionally 7 shaku.
-This length came to use in two of the main Naginata koryū that led the birth of modern naginata, namely Tendō-ryū and Jikishinkage-Ryū.
-Those schools were instrumental in the creation of a Naginata that could be taught to large groups, and standardization was a step to that.
+This length came to use in two of the main Naginata koryū that led to the birth of modern naginata, namely Tendō-ryū and Jikishinkage-Ryū.
+Those schools were instrumental in the creation of Naginata that could be taught to large groups, and standardization was a step towards that.
 However, the modern kata naginata regulations authorize between 210 and 215cm.

 Here again, our workshop can handle special custom orders for particular requirements.

 Do not hesitate to contact us with any special demand.
-You’ll be surprised about what 3cm can do!!
+You’ll be surprised at what 3cm can do!!

-Thank you for reading down to that point!
+Thank you for reading down to this point!
 We hope this was at least entertaining and informative.
-Do not hesitate to contact us if you have questions about naginata making.
+Do not hesitate to contact us if you have questions about naginata crafting.

 1- All Japan Naginata Federation, ruling body of the modern sport martial art.